raenpayne/pm25/README.md

+## PM25

 Pulls pm 2.5 value, 10 minute average, from your nearest PurpleAir sensor.
-Uses Twilio to send a text message when values change so you know when to open or close the windows.
+Uses Twilio to send a text message when values change so you know when to open or close the windows.</br></br>
+(Basically, I got tired of checking Purple Air's website every hour, or more often, during the fires to know whether I could finally open the windows or should in fact close them, before the Blade Runner atmosphere tried to infiltrate my sinuses.)

 ### Google Cloud Platorm
 I have this running on Google Cloud Platform and am using pub/sub to trigger the function.
 Old pm 2.5 values are stored in a file and am using Cloud Scheduler to run run the function and thus check the pm 2.5 value once per hour.